Top 5 Things To Do On A Sunny Day

 Published on 2024-07-22 / By Boo@Trefeddian

-Theres lots to do and see in and around the Trefeddian during the summer holidays.
-We share with you some of the best things to do when you stay with us!
+During the summer holidays, there's lots to see and do in and around the Trefeddian.
+We share with you some of the best things to do during your stay with us.

 Barmouth bridge